Events API

 This API MUST accept the following parameters:

-• name: This name uniquely identifies the instrumentation scope, such as the instrumentation library (e.g. io.opentelemetry.contrib.mongodb), package, module or class name.
+• name: Specifies the name of the instrumentation scope, such as the instrumentation library (e.g. io.opentelemetry.contrib.mongodb), package, module or class name.
 If an application or library has built-in OpenTelemetry instrumentation, both Instrumented library and Instrumentation library may refer to the same library.
 In that scenario, the name denotes a module name or component name within that library or application.

 • version (optional): Specifies the version of the instrumentation scope if the scope has a version (e.g. a library version).
 Example value: 1.0.0.